dackerman/assistant/docs/scratch.md

   - send prompt data to AI
     - continue the same stream handling

+### Cancel stream
+- if prompt state is CREATED, FAILED, ERROR, COMPLETED, or CANCELED
+  - set prompt state to CANCELED
+- if prompt state is IN_PROGRESS
+  - query for all running tool_calls for this prompt
+    - mark them canceled

 ### tables
 prompts
-- state: CREATED, IN_PROGRESS, FAILED, ERROR, COMPLETED
+- state: CREATED, IN_PROGRESS, FAILED, ERROR, COMPLETED, CANCELED
 - last_updated: timestamp automatically updated
 - error: text (nullable)
 - current_block: integer (nullable)